W3 Wine School

 Malbec

 Malbec from Argentina is a full-bodied red with notes of black berries and plum.
 This distinctive flavor profile makes it a great partner for Cabrales.
-Oaked Malbecs also have hints of cocoa, coffee, tobacco and leather, so the complex flavors of Cabraleswill not overwhelm the wine.
-Instead, they marry beautifully.
+Oaked Malbecs also has hints of cocoa, coffee, tobacco and leather, so the complex flavors of Cabraleswill not overwhelm the wine.
+Instead, they marry together beautifully.

 Cabernet Sauvignon